 Website layout made it difficult to compare plans side-by-side

 From the moment we viewed its Medicare Advantage website, UnitedHealthcare’s focus on being consumer-friendly was obvious.
 Before we searched for a quote, it offered options to find a plan online, over the phone, or through scheduling an in-person meeting.
 The company offers a seven-days-a-week information line as well as around-the-clock virtual visits with a health care provider for plan subscribers.

 For dental coverage, one feature we liked was the option to input our dentist’s name to ensure they accept UnitedHealthcare.
 This saved us from having to navigate away from the website to check.
 We did have some difficulty comparing the plans side-by-side, and the plan details button wouldn’t open in a new window, so we had to frequently navigate back to the plan quotes.

-We were offered two plan options for the ZIP code searched: a $0 premium HMO and a $33-premium HMO.
+We were offered a flew plan options for the ZIP code searched.
+Two of them were: a $0 premium HMO and a $33-premium HMO.
 Each offered up to $2,000 annually toward the cost of preventive and comprehensive dental services.
 We also liked the $0 copayments on all dental services—you simply use the plan until you have spent the $2,000 max.
 This included coverage for dentures, crowns, and anesthesia for dental procedures.

-While we were offered an HMO plan for the state of Tennessee, UnitedHealthcare offers these in 24 states and a PPO plan in all states—the PPO plans we searched offered comprehensive benefits and a maximum of $1,000 in most instances.
-If you’re looking for an HMO with your dental coverage, it’s possible UnitedHealthcare may not offer one.
-However, the dental coverage limit and straightforward nature (no copayments to calculate) made this plan one of our top choices.
+While we were offered HMO plans for the state of Tennessee, UnitedHealthcare offers HMOs to some zip codes, PPOs to others, and both to some as well.
+The PPO plans we searched offered comprehensive benefits and a maximum of $500 to $1,500 in most instances.
+The high dental coverage limit of the HMO plans and straightforward nature (no copayments to calculate) made these plans one of our top choices.

 Most plans include comprehensive care benefits